Are all flashes the same? What are their functions and features? Which features do you need? Keep reading to get flash features explained.

 Flashes that are powered through the camera, like the Fujifilm EF-X8, which comes bundled with many Fujifilm cameras, like the X-T2, X-T3 and X-E3.
 With these flashes you don’t need to worry about getting batteries, but they are usually not very powerful and can only be used on compatible camera bodies.

 The most common power option is to use AA batteries.
 This is the case with the Godox TT350, TT600, and TT685, but it also applies to pretty much all flashes from the main camera brands like Nikon, Canon, Sony, Fujifilm, Olympus and Panasonic.
-The main advantage of using AA batteries is that you can find that kind of batteries almost anywhere.
+The main advantage of using AA batteries is that you can find this kind of batteries almost anywhere.
+Besides, you can use rechargeable or alkaline.

 There are many flashes nowadays that use proprietary, rechargeable batteries, which give you more shots per charge and they recycle (get the flash ready for the next shot) quicker than using AAs.
 However, you need to consider another charger in your workflow.